Lifesaving drugs should be made available to Indians first: Rahul Gandhi

-In a telephonic conversation with Prime Minister Narendra Modi last week, President Donald Trump sought supply of hydroxychloroquine to the US to treat coronavirus infected people.
-On Monday, Trump warned India that the US may retaliate if it did not export hydroxychloroquine despite his personal request.
+Hydroxychloroquine, an old and inexpensive drug used to treat malaria, is being seen as a viable therapeutic solution to the coronavirus by some quarters.
+In a telephonic conversation with Prime Minister Narendra Modi on Sunday, President Trump sought supply of hydroxychloroquine to the US to treat coronavirus-infected people.
+On Monday, Trump warned India that the US might retaliate if it did not export hydroxychloroquine despite his personal request.

+Reacting to the development, the Congress, in a tweet, said, "A friendship with conditions, is no friendship at all.
+BJP government should reassess all that it's doing for foreign nations.
+PM Modi must prioritise the needs of our citizens first and foremost."
+Congress chief spokesperson Randeep Surjewala said as part of the world community, while India will help all its friends but the first right on India's resources as also lifesaving medicines to fight the coronavirus remains of 130 crore Indians.
+"Our friends can request us, but, no one can threaten India.
+The language used by our common friend United States of America, whose friendship, we cherish, both as a party and as a nation, is unwarranted and absolutely incorrect," he said.
+Surjewala said the American President has made a request to the Indian Prime Minister and it is expected of the Indian Prime Minister to take any such decision by keeping "India first and Indians first" policy when it comes to export of essential and life saving medicines, including hydroxychloroquine and other medication.
+"It is a call that Prime Minister will have to take and we sincerely hope that Prime Minister will appropriately register his protest and remarks and take any call on export of medication by keeping India and Indians first," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)